OLUWAKEMI-AKINSIKU/A-COMPARATIVE-ANALYSIS-OF-MACHINE-LEARNING-MODELS-FOR-HEART-DISEASE-PREDICTION-/README.md

 # 🫀 Comparative Analysis of Machine Learning Models for Heart Disease Prediction

 This project investigates multiple machine learning models to predict the likelihood of heart disease based on clinical patient data.
 The goal is to compare models, evaluate performance metrics, and determine which model generalizes best to new unseen patients.

----
+By evaluating multiple models, we identify the most accurate, reliable, and generalizable approach.

 ## 📊 Dataset Overview